DDA12/blockchain-developer-bootcamp-final-project/README.md

         - [Jquery](https://jquery.com/)

 - ### Compiling Contracts
-    In a terminal window, at the root of this project enter: `truffle compile`
+    In a terminal window, at the root of this project enter: `npm run truffle:compile`

 - ### Testing Contracts
     1. Start Ganache and `run a testnet on port: 7545 and network_id: 1337`
-    2. In a terminal window, at the root of this project enter: `truffle test`
+    2. In a terminal window, at the root of this project enter: `npm run truffle:test`

 - ### Running Decentralized App Locally
     1. With Visual Studio Code and Live Server Extension:
         - Start Live server (default http://127.0.0.1:5500)
-        - Open http://127.0.0.1:5500/js/index.html in your browser
+        - Open http://127.0.0.1:5500/client/dist/index.html in your browser
     2. Without Visual Studio Code:
-    In a terminal window, at the root of this project:
+        * In a terminal window, at the root of this project:
             - Enter: `npm install -g http-server`
             - Then enter: `http-server`
-        - Open http://127.0.0.1:8080/js/index.html in your browser
+            - Open http://127.0.0.1:8080/client/dist/index.html in your browser
+        * OR in a terminal window, at the root of this project:
+            - Enter: `npm run build:client`
+            - Once compiled, open http://127.0.0.1:8080/ in your browser

 - ### Running Decentralized App with Local testnet
     1. Start Ganache and `run a testnet on port: 7545 and network_id: 1337`
-    2. In a terminal window, at the root of this project enter: `truffle migrate`
+    2. In a terminal window, at the root of this project enter: `npm run truffle:migrate`
     3. Follow the instructions in the [previous section](#Running-Decentralized-App-Locally)

 ## **Deployed addresses of contracts on testnets**